Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Results and discussion

 The BH mass of the central galaxy has roughly the same impact in all runs at $z=4$.
 At later redshifts, the effect of $M_{\rm BH}$ on the gas density profile is more important for the runs that contain at least the AGN-jet mode.
 This reflects the fact that the BH mass is one of the key parameters that activate the AGN-wind and AGN-jet modes.
 Since AGN-jets have higher speed, they can reach out to the outer regions of the halo more easily than AGN-winds.
 That is the reason why the No-X-ray and Simba-50 runs exhibit higher $\mathbf{S}_1$ coefficients than the No-jet run, especially at larger distances from the halo centre.
 In the simulations with at least AGN-winds, the importance of $M_{\rm BH}$ is slightly decaying with the radial distance at $z=2$, while at later redshifts the trend is progressively inverted.
 This follows from the fact that at later times AGN-winds and AGN-jets have had more time to pervade the entirety of the halo (and beyond; see e.g. \citealt{Sorini_2022}).
-However, at $z=0$ the Simba-50 run shows higher BH mass importance closer to the galaxy as well.
-This is a signature of the Simba X-ray feedback mode, which by design suppresses star formation in the regions closer to the BH kernel, hence affecting the gas distribution near the central galaxy to a greater extent \citep{Sorini_2022}.
-Unsurprisingly, the importance of $M_{\rm BH}$ in the No-AGN and No-feedback runs is significant only in the region near the central galaxy ($\lesssim 0.2 \, R_{\rm 200c}$).
+The importance of $M_{\rm BH}$ in the No-AGN and No-feedback runs is mostly significant in the region near the central galaxy ($\lesssim 0.2 \, R_{\rm 200c}$).
 This does not mean that the BH mass impacts the gas density distribution by \textit{directly} influencing the strength of stellar feedback (in the case of the No-AGN run) or the gas properties.
 Rather, the BH mass is correlated with the stellar mass of the central galaxy, which in turn more closely affects the amount of gas in its environment through star formation and stellar feedback \citep{Thomas_2019, Scharre_2024}.